apache/kafka/TROGDOR.md

     > ./bin/kafka-server-start.sh ./config/server.properties &> /tmp/kafka.log &

-Then, we want to run a Trogdor Agent, plus a Trogdor broker.
+Then, we want to run a Trogdor Agent, plus a Trogdor Coordinator.

 To run the Trogdor Agent: